matrix8967/alex-morris-dev-mirror/exp.md

     └─I repeat myself a lot.
 And I overshare.
 My default loglevel is really high.
 ```

 `*` Is it still tacky to put Git on a resume in 2019?
-I figured it's implied since this is a gitlab site...<a href="https://alexmorris.dev/projects.html">gitlab</a> <a href="https://gitlab.com/matrix8967/alexmorris.dev">site...</a>
+I figured it's implied since this is a <a href="https://alexmorris.dev/projects.html">gitlab</a> <a href="https://gitlab.com/matrix8967/alexmorris.dev">site...</a>